alexmaurer-madis/statusled/README.md

 * LED still for on/off states.
 * LED flashing for communication or storage information (TX/RX, READ/WRITE).
-* LED blinking and counting to display precise state.
+* LED blinking and counting to display precise states.

+Flashing and blinking function can also be used with a buzzer !
+Beep !
+Beep-Beep-Beep...

 ## Easily set the LED blinking pattern